microsoft/Moodle-Teams-Bot/README.md

 ### Step 1: Register

-* Go to the [Microsoft Application Registration Portal](https://aka.ms/MoodleBotRegistration) to create a new app.
+* Go to the [Microsoft Application Registration Portal](https://aka.ms/MoodleBotRegistration) to regsiter a new app.

 * Once you enter the name of the app (Eg. MoodleBot), simply click on the `Generate New Password` buttn and copy the one-time generated password.